In today’s episode, I answer Esther’s question about “everything” and focus on helping her start exercise even though she is already feeling tired.

 How to Use These Flipping 50 Fatigue Fighting Exercise Segments Shown Today:

-- Cardio can warm you up for strength or become your intervals or easy day
+- Cardio can warm you up for strength or become your intervals

 - Strength… two or three times a week… schedule it right now!